 - You can specify a custom name and description.

-- You can specify whether your application is confidential or public.
+- You can specify whether your client is confidential or public.

 Requesting an OAuth 2.0 access token

 After creating an OAuth 2.0 application, you can use it to request OAuth 2.0 access tokens.

 Redirect your users to Contentful's OAuth 2.0 endpoint URI.
 This will show a web page where logged in Contentful users can authorize your client to access their content.

 After a user has logged in, handle the callback from Contentful to your specified redirect URI.
 This will look similar to the example below, and you can extract the access token from the URI hash fragment.

 Keep the extracted access token for future use.
 You will now be able to make Content Management API requests on behalf of the authenticated user.